mvolkmann/htmx-examples/lazy-load/README.md

 - Enter `bun install`
 - Enter `bun run dev`
 - Browse localhost:1919
-- Enter a first and last name.
+- Open DevTools and click the Network tab.
-- Click the "Submit" button.
+- Scroll to the bottom of the page.
-- Note that a hello message is displayed below the inputs AND the location bar URL is changed to end with "/greeting".
-- Click the browser back button.
-- Note that the inputs are cleared and the hello message is removed.
+- Note that a spinner appears briefly while data for a user table is loaded
+  AND the HTTP request to fetch the user data is not sent until the table comes into view.